 The second activation path is Venus exalted in Pisces while occupying a Kendra.
 Pisces is Venus's exaltation sign, so Venus reaches its peak strength there.
 When Venus also sits in a Kendra from the Lagna, the chart gains a particularly graceful Venusian current.

-This path does not always produce strict classical Lakshmi Yoga because Venus is not necessarily ruling the 9th in every chart where it is exalted in Pisces.
-For Cancer Ascendant, Pisces is the 9th house, and Venus exalted there gives an exceptional 9th-house Venus — but Venus rules the 4th and 11th for Cancer, not the 9th.
+This path does not always produce strict Lakshmi Yoga because Venus is not necessarily the 9th lord in every chart where it is exalted in Pisces.
+For Virgo Ascendant, Venus rules the 9th and Pisces is the 7th house, a Kendra, so this is a clean Venus-led Lakshmi formation by exaltation.
+For Cancer Ascendant, Pisces is the 9th house and Venus exalted there gives an exceptional 9th-house Venus, but Venus rules the 4th and 11th for Cancer, not the 9th.
 For Leo Ascendant, Pisces is the 8th, which is a Dusthana.
-For Sagittarius Ascendant, Pisces is the 4th (Kendra), and Venus exalted there gives a strong Kendra-Venus.
+For Sagittarius Ascendant, Pisces is the 4th, and exalted Venus there gives a strong Kendra-Venus.

-Path 3: Venus as 9th Lord in a Trikona with Strong Dignity
+Path 3: Strong 9th Lord with Venus Support

 The Trikona-placement path emphasises the dharma alignment of the yoga.
-Trikonas are the houses of dharma, merit, and fortune, so Venus's presence in any Trikona while also ruling the 9th creates a doubled dharma-current.
-The native's fortune is closely tied to their dharmic conduct; their refinement of taste, their relational integrity, and their dharmic alignment become inseparable from their material abundance.
+Trikonas are the houses of dharma, merit, and fortune, so a dignified 9th lord in a Trikona creates a doubled dharma-current.
+When Venus is also involved, the native's fortune is closely tied to their dharmic conduct, refinement of taste, relational integrity, and ability to receive abundance without severing it from grace.

 This is the path that most readers associate with the moral dimension of Lakshmi Yoga.
-The goddess follows dharma — Path 3 makes this dependence structurally visible in the chart.
+The goddess follows dharma, and Path 3 makes this dependence structurally visible in the chart.

 Distinguishing Lakshmi Yoga from Dhana Yoga